Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Folsom, CA

-Normally, your HVAC system should be inspected twice a year.
-After an inspection, your technician will tell you what services are needed.
-You should also have an inspection if you notice any new issues, such as strange noises, unusual smells, or leaks.
-If your home has ductwork, it should be serviced every few years.
+Generally, you should have your HVAC system inspected twice a year.
+After an inspection, your HVAC technician will tell you what services are needed.
+You should also call a technician if you notice any new issues, like unusual smells, leaks, or strange noises.
+If you have ductwork in your home, it should be serviced every few years.

-The best times to have an HVAC inspection are the spring and fall.
-Technicians are less busy during these times, making it easier to get an appointment.
-This also helps get your system ready for the summer and winter, the times of the year when it gets the most use.
+The best times to have your HVAC system inspected are during the spring and fall.
+Technicians are often less busy during these times, making it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, which is when it normally sees the most use.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
 Set your thermostat as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any door or window leaks to help keep cool air in.
-Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your roof well-maintained and seal any leaks around your windows and doors to avoid letting cool air escape.
+Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, HVAC installation or replacement takes one to three days for the entire system.
-Installing or replacing an air conditioning unit or a furnace takes anywhere from about half a day up to two days.
-The exact amount of time will be based on things like how large your home is, how easily accessible different areas are, and whether your technician finds any problems.
+Generally, whole-system HVAC installation or replacement takes between one and three days.
+Installing or replacing a furnace or air conditioning unit takes anywhere from about half a day up to two days.
+The exact amount of time will vary depending on things like the size of your home, how easily accessible different sections are, and whether your technician runs into any problems.

-For a 2,000-square-foot home, look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
+For a 2,000-square-foot home, try to purchase a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
 In Folsom, you may be able to make do with a lower-capacity furnace.

-For a 2,000-square-foot home, you'll also want to look for an air conditioning unit with around 2.5 to 5 tons of capacity.
-In Folsom, you'll likely look for a unit on the higher end of this range.
-In general, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
+In Folsom, you'll likely want a unit on the higher end of this range.
+Generally, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.

-Usually, HVAC financing is provided by a third-party lender.
-If your HVAC company doesn't offer these options, you could consider taking out your own loan.
-Be sure to speak with your HVAC company and a financial advisor to determine what options are available and appropriate for your situation.
+Usually, HVAC financing is offered through a third-party lender.
+If your HVAC company doesn't have financing options, you could consider taking out a loan on your own.
+Be sure to speak with a financial advisor and your HVAC company to determine what options are available and appropriate for your situation.

 • Keep ductwork clean, and change or clean your air filters regularly.